Blood donation: Donor safety

 The donor is also examined and asked specific questions about their medical history to make sure that donating blood is not hazardous to their health.
 The donor's hematocrit or hemoglobin level is tested to make sure that the loss of blood will not make them anemic, and this check is the most common reason that a donor is ineligible.
 Accepted hemoglobin levels for blood donations, by the American Red Cross, is 12.5g/dL (for females) and 13.0g/dL (for males) to 20.0g/dL, anyone with a higher or lower hemoglobin level cannot donate.
 Pulse, blood pressure, and body temperature are also evaluated.
 Elderly donors are sometimes also deferred on age alone because of health concerns.
 In addition to age, weight and height are important factors when considering the eligibility for donors.
 For example, the American Red Cross requires a donor to be 110 lb or more for whole blood and platelet donation and at least 130 lb (males) and at least 150 lb (females) for power red donations (double red erythrocytapheresis).
 The safety of donating blood during pregnancy has not been studied thoroughly, and pregnant women are usually deferred until six weeks after the pregnancy.
+Donors with aortic stenosis have traditionally been deferred out of concern that the acute volume depletion (475 mL) of blood donation might compromise cardiac output.